HamedFathi/hamedfathi/source/_posts/the-dotnet-world-csharp9-source-generator.md

 The need to mock static methods in order to add a unit test is a very common problem.
 It’s often the case that these static methods are in third-party libraries.
 There are many utility libraries that are completely made up of static methods.
 While this makes them very easy to use, it makes them really difficult to test.

-So, The way to mock a static method is by creating **a class that wraps the call**, **extracting an interface**, and **passing in the interface**.
+The way to mock a static method is by creating **a class that wraps the call**, **extracting an interface**, and **passing in the interface**.
 Then from your unit tests you can create a mock of the interface and pass it in.

+In the following, we describe this method.

 **What is Dapper?**